diffusionflow/diffusionflow.github.io/index.md

 ### Summary

-A few takeaways for diffusion models / flow matching training:
+A few takeaways for training of diffusion models / flow matching:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1. <strong>Equivalence in weightings</strong>: Weighting function is important for training, which balances the importance of different frequency components of perceptual data.
 Flow matching weighting is the same as a commonly used diffusion training weighting. </p>